adatanasov/fantasy-statistics/README.md

 2. In console open repo folder and execute the command:

     `dotnet run`

-3. Voilà, a .csv file with the current statistics is created in the repo folder
+Voilà, a .csv file with the current statistics is created in the repo folder.